ebinnion/osm2graph/readme.md

 #Problem Statement
 This project is the result of a contest from my Spatial Data Mining class at Midwestern State University, taught by Professor Griffin.
+Below is the assignment as given by Professor Griffin.

     Read in an Open Street Map defined file (OSM / XML / Shapefile) for Texas and create a file structure as defined in "File Definitions".
 Notice how I used the word defined (not similar to).
 Your input file can be any of the above mentioned file structures, they can even be in a compressed form, or whatever you think MAY speed up your processing time.
 Pre-Processing will count as part of the processing time.
 The contest results will be determined by a class vote based on the following criteria:

     - Build time,
     - Awesomeness of Pythonic-ness,
     - Correctness (although there will be some leeway for easily correctable misunderstandings due to the rush or ambiguity on my part).

-Only one real restriction: your code must be a genuine creation of your group.
     OF COURSE you can use libraries, but not as the main power behind your solution.
 I want to see clever, thoughtful, logical solutions.
-I would like to see pure string parsing (no xml elementree libraries, etc.), but whatever:)
+I would like to see pure string parsing (no xml elementree libraries, etc.).

 #Osm 2 Graph
 This is the project that I turned in after for the contest.
 It is not perfect, and needs work.
 Currently, it takes approximately 300 seconds to parse a ~3.45 Gb file and print data to the 3 separate files.